gilburns/Installomator-wiki/Home.md

 ## Getting Started with Installomator

+The wiki is currently being worked on.
+Please [see the Readme.md for current documentation](https://github.com/scriptingosx/Installomator).

 ### Overview
 See [How Installomator Works](How-Installomator-Works) for a basic overview of Installomator and how it works.